Department Ε: Support and external services

 Laboratory E6: Commercial Exploitation of Research Results and IPRs-Patents

-Responsible: E. Bekiaris
+Head: E. Bekiaris

 The Hellenic Institute of Transport puts an emphasis on making scientific knowledge and technologies developed by the institute available to the wider society, which will allow successfully transferring the research results and trigger their further exploitation.

 The Laboratory E6 deals with the commercial exploitation of research results, exploring sound solutions for implementing the research findings and IPRs-Patents.

 Patent commercialization allows their further implementation in businesses, by that contributing to the overall improvement of economic performance, while commercial exploitation of research results facilitates transfer of knowledge and tangible societal, educational, environmental technical and commercial benefits for both the creators, state and possible commercial partners.

 Laboratory E6 undertakes the following activities: